opengrail/opengrail.github.io/_posts/2015-11-19-datomic-heroku-spaces.md

 **Spaced out**

-Ok listen, forget the nuns, let's get back to what Heroku are doing to appeal to more traditional businesses: a service called Spaces which is Virtual Private Cloud (VPC), done in a way that seems true to the spirit of the Heroku platform - simple and easy to use.
+Ok listen, forget the nuns, let's get back to what Heroku are doing to appeal to more traditional businesses: a service called Private Spaces which is Virtual Private Cloud (VPC), done in a way that seems true to the spirit of the Heroku platform - simple and easy to use.
 You can deploy web apps and worker processes as easily as before but they can now be hidden behind the curtain provided by the VPC.
 This makes a better match for Datomic, which just to clear it up, is also not really a nun.

-I have been fortunate to have access to the private Beta version of Spaces for work reasons and it meant that I could try out my idea again on the side.
+I have been fortunate to have access to the private Beta version of Private Spaces for work reasons and it meant that I could try out my idea again on the side.
 Maybe the introductions would be more cordial this time around.
 And of course it was, so let's get into the details...

 **Pack, Hack and Stack**